reactiveframes/rating-system-task/README.md

 on the example above we can see that 20 customers by the age of 5 (the index) have installed facebook and the average age is 5.

-The customer types are structured in a js file per type, in the ranking/customer_types dir on server start , all prototypes in that dir are loaded into a customerTypes object making it very easy to add extra featured customer types.
+The customer types are structured in a js file per type convention, in the ranking/customer_types dir, where lib/ranking/index.js loads them all on server start. on server start , all prototypes in that dir are loaded into a customerTypes object making it very easy to add extra featured customer types.